 We will calculate approximately the volume of these two samples.

-Elite shungite sample has dimensions and volume 6x6x4,2 cm = 151,2 cm3.
+Russian Anthraxolite sample has dimensions and volume 6x6x4,2 cm = 151,2 cm3.

-Allegedly huge nuggets are many times cheaper than small pieces.
+Allegedly huge Nuggets are many times cheaper than small pieces

 What do you think will cost more, large pieces or small pieces of the same stone?
 Of course, large nuggets of the same breed will cost much more than small ones.
 But what if, in fact, these rocks are different and small pieces are a real mineral, and large ones are just pieces of some indefinite solid hydrocarbon?
 Then you will see the situation as in this case.

-Let’s take a look at this showcase, here we will see samples of supposedly Elite shungite, which is indicated in the description as shungite from Colombia.
-At the same time, these sellers mislead buyers by indicating the name of their product as “Elite shungite”.
-But the fact that this is supposedly fictional elite shungite comes from Colombia, they modestly indicate only in the description.
+Let’s take a look at this showcase, here we will see samples of supposedly Elite Russian stone, which is indicated in the description as Colombian anthracite coal.
+At the same time, these sellers mislead buyers by indicating the name of their product as Elite shungite raw crystal – anthraxolite.
+But the fact that this is supposedly fictional anthraxolite comes from Colombia, they modestly indicate only in the description.

 One’s own among strangers, a stranger among one’s own.

-Why is real elite shungite silvery?
+Why is Russian Anthraxolite silvery?

-Why do gilsonite and the so-called Colombian shungite appear blacker?
+Why do gilsonite and anthracite appear blacker?

 But, for example, natural asphaltene Gilsonite has a low reflectivity.
 In the total solid mass, it is black (but it is brown in powder and streak).
 But it doesn’t reflect light that much, so when lit it doesn’t look like silver, it looks like black with a glassy sheen.
 The reflection coefficient for Gilsonite is 0.11 – 0.13%.